adamchainz/techblog/_posts/2014-07-12-some-ansible-hints.markdown

 ---

-Anyway, those are all the hints I have at the moment.
-Tune in next time!
+Those are all the hints I have at the moment&mdash;tune in next time!